Agus-SC/Digital-Electronics-2/README.md

 # Digital-Electronics-2
-This is the final project of Digital Electronics.
+This is the Digital Electronics final project